-One of the smartest things that you can do when you move into a new home is to purchase insurance.
+Purchasing insurance is one of the smartest things that you can do when you move into a new home.
 Whether you’re a homeowner or a renter, good insurance will protect you and your belongings from unpredictable events like a flood or a fire.

 Why do you need insurance?

 Accidents and natural disasters happen—often without any warning.
 And insurance protects you from paying out of your own pocket to repair and replace anything that’s damaged or lost in such an event.
 Think of insurance as a safety net that will catch you in case of an accident or disaster.